phluid61/internet-drafts/file-scheme/draft.md

    resolved:   file:///c:/bar.txt
 ~~~~~~~~~~

+A relative reference starting with a drive letter would be interpreted
+by a generic URI parser as a URI with the drive letter as its scheme.
+Instead such a reference ought to be constructed with a leading slash
+"/" character (e.g. "/c:/foo.txt").

 Relative references with a drive letter followed by a character other
-than a slash (e.g. "c:bar/baz.txt" or "c:../foo.txt") might not be
+than a slash (e.g. "/c:bar/baz.txt" or "/c:../foo.txt") might not be
 accepted as dereferenceable URIs in DOS- or Windows-like systems.

-A relative reference starting with a drive letter would be interpreted
-by a generic URI parser as a URI with the drive letter as its scheme.

 ### Vertical Line Character  {#ext-pipe}